You can book an appointment with our dedicated hygienists without being a registered patient of Evolve Dentistry.

 "Place the bristles of the brush gently at the join between your teeth and gums, with the bristles pointing towards your gums, then brush in small circular movements.

-Ensure you brush all around every tooth making sure you can feel the gentle pressure of the brush on yoru gums too.
+Ensure you brush all around every tooth making sure you can feel the gentle pressure of the brush on your gums too.
 Don’t apply too much pressure as this may damage your gums, you are looking to clean your teeth and massage your gums.

-After brushing, spit out the toothpaste but don’t rinse The effect of the fluoride will work much better if it is left on the teeth.
+After brushing, spit out the toothpaste but don’t rinse.
+The effect of the fluoride will work much better if it is left on the teeth.